iejMac/video2dataset/README.md

     yt_metadata_args = {
-        'writesubtitles': True, # whether to write subtitles to a file 'subtitles_dir': 'subtitles', # creates a dir if doesn't exists 'subtitleslangs': ['en'], # languages of subtitles (right now support only one language) 'writeautomaticsub': True, # whether to write automatic subtitles 'get_info': True # whether to save a video meta data into the output JSON file
+        'writesubtitles': True, # whether to write subtitles to a file 'subtitleslangs': ['en'], # languages of subtitles (right now support only one language) 'writeautomaticsub': True, # whether to write automatic subtitles 'get_info': True # whether to save a video meta data into the output JSON file